zaclummys/apex-by-example/horizontal-slicing/README.md

 This layer can also be used to implement feature toggling, caching, logging, and other cross-cutting concerns.

 ## Domain Layer
 The domain layer is responsible for representing the core business domain and contains the domain entities, the relationships between them and domain services.
-It is typically implemented as a set of classes that represent the business objects and their behavior.
+It is typically implemented as a set of classes that represent the business objects and their behavior using a non-technical language.

 The domain layer should not depend on any other layers, and it should contain the business logic that is specific to the domain.
 This allows us to keep the domain layer independent and focused on the core business rules.

-Let's see how we can implement a simple domain a `Property` with an `Address` in the domain layer:
+Let's see how we can implement a `Property` with an `Address` in the domain layer:

 ```apex
 public class Property {